TreyGower7/coe332-trey/homework06/README.md

 ### The Files In This Repo

 `gene_api.py`
+the python script contains and executes the `Flask`, `redis`, and python `requests` libraries functions.
+The script retrieves the data from the web at https://www.genenames.org/download/archive/, then can be displayed with different paths that send http requests.

 `docker-compose.yml`
+saves the user (you) from having to type in tricky commands to run the docker image.
+Instead it wraps the information for the docker image into one file and runs it with a simple command.

 `Dockerfile`
-Used to capture the docker image, the file specifies the Python version, and installs any libraries used in the python script to run the application.
+is used to capture the docker image, the file specifies the Python version, and installs any libraries used in the python script to run the application.
 For the `gene_api.py` script the Dockerfile installs: `redis`, `requests`, `Flask`, and `yaml`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>